kubernetes/website/content/en/docs/setup/independent/high-availability.md

         ```

 1. After configuring SSH on all the nodes you should run the following script on the first control plane node after
-   running `kubeadm init.
+   running `kubeadm init`.
 This script will copy the certificates from the first control plane node to the other
    control plane nodes:

     In the following example, replace `CONTROL_PLANE_IPS` with the IP addresses of the